rpm-software-management/dnf5/doc/dnf5.8.rst

     | This is a list option which can be specified multiple times.
     | Accepted values are ids, or a glob of ids.

+``--repofrompath=REPO_ID,REPO_PATH``
+    Specify a repository to add to the repositories only for this run.
+Can be used multiple times.

+    The new repository id is specified by ``REPO_ID`` and its baseurl by ``REPO_PATH``.
+Variables in both values are before creating the repo substituted.

+    The configuration of the new repository can be adjusted using options ``--setopt=REPO_ID.option=value``.

+    If you want only packages from this repository to be available, combine this option with ``--repo=REPO_ID`` switch.

 ``--releasever=RELEASEVER``
     | Override the value of the distribution release in configuration files.
     | This can affect cache paths, values in configuration files and mirrorlist URLs.